Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-Building on the above analysis, we demonstrate that CAN estimation for the mean is achieved under the product sparsity condition \(\|\alpha_{PS}^*\|_0 \|\beta_{OR}^*\|_0 = o\left(n\gamma_n / (\log n \p{\log d}^2)\right)\) when both nuisance models are correctly specified.
-With \(n\gamma_n\) interpreted as the effective sample size, this result aligns with existing doubly robust methods \citep{chernozhukov2017double,smucler2019unifying,zhang2023double,kallus2024role}, differing only by an additional \(\log n\) term.
-For scenarios where the outcome regression model is misspecified, an additional condition \(\|\alpha_{PS}^*\|_0 = o\left(\sqrt{n\gamma_n}/\log d\right)\) is required, consistent with \cite{smucler2019unifying}.
-Importantly, unlike existing approaches that apply cross-fitting across the entire dataset, our method confines this step to the primary (labeled) data, bypassing the need for individualized covariates from external (unlabeled) data.
+Building on the above analysis, we demonstrate that consistent and asymptotically normal estimation for the mean is achieved under the product sparsity condition \(\|\alpha_{PS}^*\|_0 \|\beta_{OR}^*\|_0 = o(n\gamma_n (\log d)^{-2}(\log n)^{-1} )\) when both nuisance models are correctly specified.
+With \(n\gamma_n\) interpreted as the effective sample size, this result aligns with existing doubly robust methods \citep{chernozhukov2017double,smucler2019unifying,zhang2023double,kallus2025role}, differing only by an additional \(\log n\) term.
+For scenarios where the outcome regression model is misspecified, an additional condition \(\|\alpha_{PS}^*\|_0 = o((n\gamma_n)^{1/2}/\log d)\) is required, consistent with \citet{smucler2019unifying}.
+Importantly, unlike existing approaches that apply cross-fitting across the entire dataset, our method confines this step to the labeled data, bypassing the need for individualized covariates from unlabeled data.
 This adjustment improves practical applicability while maintaining robustness guarantees. \end{remark}

+\begin{remark}[Technical challenges associated with the decaying probability] A key feature of our setting is that $\|\alpha_{PS}^*\|_2 \to \infty$ as $\gamma_n \to 0$, since the intercept term diverges to $-\infty$ under Assumption~\ref{assumption mar nuisance (a)}.
+This leads to a setting that does not satisfy common high-dimensional assumptions that require bounded parameter norms.
+Despite this, by explicitly accounting for this diverging structure in the estimation procedure and adapting the concentration arguments to this regime, we can characterize its effect and show consistency.
+The resulting convergence rate is determined by the effective sample size $n\gamma_n$ rather than $n$. \end{remark}